A variety of professional development programs and recognitions are offered to faculty in all career stages at Penn State College of Medicine.

-Upcoming events are listed here.
+Upcoming events of interest to new and/or junior faculty are listed here.

 The Office of Faculty Affairs holds regular workshops on promotion and tenure topics, including the popular “Demystifying Promotion and Tenure,” which brings together a group of recently promoted associate and full professor faculty from multiple departments to provide advice and aid faculty beginning or considering the promotion process.

-Sabbatical leave is a privilege that may be granted to an individual who has demonstrated by publication, teaching, or performance an above-average ability in scholarship, research, or other creative accomplishment.
+Sabbatical leave is a privilege that may be granted to an individual who has demonstrated by publication, teaching or performance an above-average ability in scholarship, research or other creative accomplishment.

 Five-day Simulation Instruction Courses are conducted through the Penn State College of Medicine Simulation Center.